PHLAK/docker-transmission/README.md

 ##### Seting the timezone

 In order for alternative speed schedules to work you may need to set the timezone of your container.
-You can do this by [lookin up your timezone](https://goo.gl/uy1J6q) and passing the value of the `TZ` column to the set timezone script in your running container.
+You can do this by [lookin up your timezone](https://goo.gl/uy1J6q) and passing the (case sensitive) value of the `TZ` column to the set timezone script in your running container.

 Here's an example for the `America/Phoenix` timezone: